Zergleb/Spring-Boot-JSF-Example/README.md

 Spring MVC Greeting Service [http://localhost:8080/greeting](http://localhost:8080/greeting)

-There was a common belief that because JSF and Spring MVC were their own view techs that they could not be used together, but this is incorrect and is part of this example
+There was a common belief that because JSF and Spring MVC were their own view technologies and that they could not be used together, but this is incorrect and is part of this example.